nge-layy/securewatch-soc/docs/phase-05/README.md

 This query only ever matches failed attempts from `10.0.2.2` — the IP used during Phase 4 testing.
 Since `kali-attacker`'s address (`192.168.56.102`) does not match that hardcoded filter, the saved alert has no way to fire for this phase's brute-force activity, regardless of how many failed attempts occurred.

-![Triggered Alerts page still showing only the original instance](15-triggered-alerts-unchanged.jpg) *Screenshot: the Triggered Alerts page showing only the single `2026-07-27 08:15:01 UTC` entry — no new trigger corresponding to the Aug 5 activity from `kali-attacker`.*
+![Triggered Alerts page still showing only the original instance](15-triggered-alerts-unchanged.jpg) *Screenshot: the Triggered Alerts page showing only the single `2026-07-27 08:15:01 UTC` entry and no new trigger corresponding to the Aug 5 activity from `kali-attacker`.*

 ![The saved alert's underlying query, scoped to the original test IP](16-original-alert-search-hardcoded-ip.jpg) *Screenshot: the original saved search behind the alert, confirming the hardcoded `search src_ip="10.0.2.2"` filter that explains why it did not fire for the new attacker IP.*